 A weather radio is one of the most reliable methods of obtaining urgent weather information.
 The Hamilton County Emergency Management Agency follows the direction of the National Weather Service ("NWS").
 If the NWS issues a warning, Hamilton County will activate ALL the sirens for the county.
 The Hamilton County siren is the emergency confirmation in the event of a tornado or severe weather.
-Campus Police monitor an emergency weather radio in multiple locations and in the event of severe weather and/or a tornado, attempts will be made to notify persons on campus through various channels of communications.
+In the case of severe weather and/or a tornado, attempts will be made to notify persons on campus through various channels of communications.